sheepman39/voluntold-template/README.md

 ## Step 3: Commit your changes
 After editing each of your classes to be the way you want them, scroll down on GitHub and select `commit directly to the main branch` and hit the green button that says `commit changes`.
 This will save your changes and your site should be updated shortly.
 Go back to your repository page (https://github.com/*username*/*username*.github.io) and refresh it.
 On one of the top bars will be either an orange dot or a green check mark indicating if your site has been updated.
 Once it has turned green (it may require a refresh to see the check mark) go to your site and refresh it.
-Assuming everything works properly, you now have your customized version of voluntold!
+Assuming everything works properly, you now have your customized version of Voluntold!

 <br>